-All challenges to grades must be submitted in writing to the Academic Dean within 15 calendar days after completion of the course being challenged.
+All challenges to grades must be submitted in writing to the Academic Dean within 14 calendar days after completion of the course being challenged.

-If an individual wishes to appeal a decision other than a grade, or requests a hearing for any other perceived violation of rights, a written statement of appeal must be submitted to the Academic Dean or College President within 15 days of the issue in question.
+If an individual wishes to appeal a decision other than a grade, or requests a hearing for any other perceived violation of rights, a written statement of appeal must be submitted to the Academic Dean or College President within 14 days of the issue in question (10 days for student conduct code appeals).